underlines/awesome-ml/llm-tools.md

 - [Linguflex](https://github.com/KoljaB/Linguflex) voice assistant with smart home devices control, music control, internet search, email manipulation
 - [GLaDOS](https://github.com/dnhkng/GlaDOS) project dedicated to building a real-life version of GLaDOS a fictional AI from the game Portal with a quirky personality
 - [AlwaysReddy](https://github.com/ILikeAI/AlwaysReddy) LLM voice assistant with TTS, STT, reading/writing to clipboard with OpenAI, Anthropic and Local LLM support
+- [LocalAIVoiceChat](https://github.com/KoljaB/LocalAIVoiceChat) Local AI talk with a custom voice based on Zephyr 7B model.
+Uses RealtimeSTT with faster_whisper for transcription and RealtimeTTS with Coqui XTTS for synthesis

 ## Retrieval Augmented Generation (RAG)